chriscarrollsmith/chriscarrollsmith.github.io/README.md

 ## Deployment

-Deploy site to Github Pages with `npm run deploy`.
+To build and deploy the site, run `npm run build`, and then `npm run deploy`.)

 Under `Settings > Pages` for your repo on Github, make sure `Source` is set to `Deploy from a branch` and `Branch` is set to `gh-pages`.

 ## Using a custom domain

 If you want to use a custom domain instead of the default 'https://{YOUR-GITHUB-USERNAME}.github.io' link, it's a bit complicated, and Github's documentation is atrocious.
-Here's what you need to do:
+Here's the rundown on what you need to do:

 1. Register a domain name with a domain manager like Godaddy or Domain.com.
 If you already have a domain you've been using for another website, restore the default DNS settings.
 2. Add the domain under your user "Settings > Pages" on Github.